johannesulf/TabCorr/docs/guides/database.rst

 TabCorr Database
 ================

-Given that the tabulation of the halo correlation functions can be computationally demanding, some results will be shared.
+The tabulation of the halo correlation functions can be computationally demanding.
+Therefore, many results are available as part of the TabCorr database.
 You can interact with the data from within TabCorr via the :py:meth:`tabcorr.database` module.
 For this to work, the environment variable ``TABCORR_DATABASE`` needs to be set.
 This can be done via ``export TABCORR_DATABASE=<PATH>``, where ``<PATH>`` is the path containing the database folders, e.g. the `AemulusAlpha` folder.
 See the following code snippet for basic usage.

 Example
 -------